 9. Georgian Terrace Hotel

-This iconic hotel in Atlanta has been the background of a lot of movies.
-The classic architecture makes it for a popular stop for photos (we’ve shot several weddings / portraits here).
+This iconic hotel in Atlanta has been the background of many movies.
+The classic architecture makes it a popular photo spot (we’ve shot several weddings and portraits here).

 10. Take a Stroll in the Oakland Cemetery

 The Fountain of Rings is a popular spot to cool off during the summer.
-There is also free music and events throughout the year.
+There is also free live music and events throughout the year.
 If you’re visiting the Coke Museum or Georgia Aquarium, it’s a short walk from there.
-It’s still kind of ghetto in our opinion, but hey, it’s free!

 13. Check out the Carter Center